mosaic-hgw/WildFly/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 # WildFly Docker Image
 This is a Docker image for the Java application server [WildFly](http://wildfly.org/).
-The image is based on image [alpine](https://hub.docker.com/_/alpine) and prepared for the tools of the MOSAIC-project (but can also be used for all other projects):
+The image is based on slim [debian-image](https://hub.docker.com/_/debian) and prepared for the tools of the MOSAIC-project (but can also be used for all other projects):

 * [E-PIX](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/id-management-e-pix.html) (Enterprise Patient Identifier Crossreferencing)
 * [gPAS](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/pseudonymverwaltung-gpas.html) (generic Pseudonym Administration Service)
 * [gICS](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/einwilligungsmanagement-gics.html) (generic Informed Consent Service)

 ## Why should you use this WildFly-Image?
-* This images are based on Alpine, a minimalist Linux based container image.
+* This images are based on Debian, one of the most popular Linux distributions.
 * This image is a non-root container image.
 This adds an extra layer of security and is generally recommended for production environments.
 * This image can be started directly without building your own image first.
 Of course, you can still build your own image.

+## Available entrypoints
+Entrypoints are directories in the container that can be mounted as volumes.
+* `/entrypoint-wildfly-cli` to execute jBoss-cli-files before start WildFly (read-only access)
+* `/entrypoint-wildfly-deployments` to import your deployments, also ear- and/or war-files (read/write access)
+* `/entrypoint-wildfly-logs` to export all available log-files (read/write access)

 ## About Health-Check-Strategies
 There are 3 strategies built into this docker image.